Growing in A

 "While we expect to pursue additional trades and grassroots leasing, this bolt-on achieves the scale necessary for efficient long-term development in the basin," said CEO Lee Tillman in March 2017 following the announcement of the acquisition of Black Mountain assets.
 The acreage is estimated to hold approximately 1.45 billion BOE of total resource potential.

-CEO Lee Tillman's keynote remarks at the 2017 New Mexico Oil & Gas Association's Annual Conference.
+CEO Lee Tillman was an invited keynote at the 2017 New Mexico Oil & Gas Association's Annual Conference.
+Read his remarks about the Company's entry into the Northern Delaware.

 Using Best PracticesHydraulic Fracturing